UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 If there are multiple items from the same festival/event, place the festival/event name before the performer in the title:

-    •	Festival/Event Name, Performer
+    •	Festival/Event Name, Performer, Date
-        example: Newport Folk Festival, Bert Jansch
+        example: Newport Folk Festival, Muddy Waters, 1967

 For studio-based music collection (i.e. Chris Stamey #20562, Duck Kee Studio #20553, Goldband Recording Studio #20245), it is helpful to also add more specific recording details about the recording to the title.
 Try to stick to the terminology listed on the original container:

-    •	dB's, 4-track demos: "Bad Reputation"
+    •	dB's, 4-track demos: "Bad Reputation", 1980
-    •	Diesel, practice tape
+    •	Diesel, practice tape, summer 1975
-    •	Sneakers, rehearsal tape: "Combustion", "Twilight", and "Stimulation"
+    •	Sneakers, rehearsal tape: "Combustion", "Twilight", and "Stimulation", 1 November 1976

 For oral histories, list the subject or interviewee name's first followed by "interview".
 Also list the interviewer's name if the interviewer is different from the collection’s creator:

-    •	Lauchlin Shaw interview
+    •	Hun Som interview, Greensboro, N.C., 8 June 2003
-    •	Tommy Jarrell interview by Alice Gerrard
+    •	Tommy Jarrell interview by Alice Gerrard, Mt.
+Airy, N.C., 1979

 If a recording or event spans multiple tapes, add the tape number to the title:

-    •	Highlander summer camp, tape 1
+    •	Highlander summer camp, 1987, tape 1
-    •	Highlander summer camp, tape 2
+    •	Highlander summer camp, 1987, tape 2
-    •	Highlander summer camp, tape 3
+    •	Highlander summer camp, 1987, tape 3

 Also list the range, if you are certain of the exact range of the materials:

-    •	Highlander summer camp, tape 1 of 2
+    •	Highlander summer camp, 1989, tape 1 of 2
-    •	Highlander summer camp, tape 2 of 2
+    •	Highlander summer camp, 1989, tape 2 of 2

 If an item contains multiple events or recordings, list each event and use a semi-colon to separate events.
-If multiple dates are listed on a multi-event item, list dates in the title using the style guide for finding aid dates:
+If multiple locations or dates are listed on a multi-event item, list locations dates in the title using the style guide for finding aid dates:

     •	Beggars, practice tape; Ruby, practice tape
     •	Peter Holsapple, "Holy Night", September 1985; dB's, "Feliz Navidad", "Holiday Spirit" and "Never Say When"